denandz/fuzzotron/README.md

 ## Testcases

 Testcases are raw packet data.
-In the exampole above, assuming we're fuzzing `HTTP/1.1`, the testcase directory would contain a sample set of HTTP requests.
+In the TCP example above, assuming we're fuzzing `HTTP/1.1`, the testcase directory would contain a sample set of HTTP requests.
 The quality of your starting corpus effects the fuzzers performance and good sampleset of various different packets that trigger different functionality are key to robust fuzz testing.

 There are a few ways to assemble your starting testcases.
 You can use the daemon with an appropriate client, capture the traffic with wireshark/tcpdump then extract the client packet data.
-This is a good step to do regardless, especially in network protocols with state-machines which might need you to send specific packets before getting to the functionality you'd ike to fuzz (see the next section).
+This is a good step to do regardless, especially in network protocols with state-machines which might need you to send specific packets before getting to the functionality you'd like to fuzz (see the next section).

 [Wireshark's sample captures](https://wiki.wireshark.org/SampleCaptures) has a good sample set to work from for a bunch of common protocols.
 You can also see if a similar daemon is implemented in [OSS-Fuzz](https://github.com/google/oss-fuzz) and grab the example testcases from there.